VOLTTRON/volttron/README.md

   **On Debian based systems and CentOS 6/7**

-  If you are running an Debian or CentOS system, you can install the RabbitMQ dependencies by running the rabbit dependencies script, passing in the os name and approriate distribution as a parameter.
+  If you are running an Debian or CentOS system, you can install the RabbitMQ dependencies by running the rabbit dependencies script, passing in the OS name and appropriate distribution as a parameter.
 The following are
   supported

   debian bionic (for Ubuntu 18.04)